PacktPublishing/Learn-TensorFlow-Enterprise/chapter_05/tfhub_on_gpu/README.md

 --cache_dir=gs://ai-tpu-experiment/model-cache-dir/imagenet_resnet_v2_50_feature_vector_4
 ```

 Job name is `traincloudgpu_tfhub_resnet_gpu`
 Staging bucket is `gs://ai-tpu-experiment`
 Bucket to save the model is `gs://ai-tpu-experiment/traincloudgpu_tfhub_resnet_gpu`
 Training data is in `gs://tfrecord-dataset/flowers`
 Path to find ResNet feature vector model: `gs://ai-tpu-experiment/model-cache-dir/imagenet_resnet_v2_50_feature_vector_4`

-Notice `traincloudgpu_tfhub_resnet_gp` is the job name you assign to this execution.
+Notice `traincloudgpu_tfhub_resnet_gpu` is the job name you assign to this execution.
 Each time you run this command, you need a new job name.
 GCP AI-Platform doesn't let you reuse job names.